Syntax Guide

 stages:

-- name: docker push
+- name: some job

-Priority for duplicate keys:
+Priority for Duplicate Keys

 - When

-Variable Assignment
+Variable Substitution

-TEST_TOKEN: some token
+TEST_TOKEN: some tokenmain:

 push: